maicol07/inertia-mithril/README.md

 })
 ~~~

-The `resolveComponent` is a callback that tells Inertia how to load a page component.
+The `setup` callback receives everything necessary to initialize Mithril, including the root Inertia App component.

-It receives a page name (string), and must return a component instance.
+The `resolve` callback tells Inertia how to load a page component.
+It receives a page name (string), and returns a page component module.
+How you implement this callback depends on which bundler (Vite or Webpack) you're using.

-Visit [Client-side setup](https://inertiajs.com/client-side-setup) to learn more.
+Visit the Inertia [Client-side setup](https://inertiajs.com/client-side-setup) page to learn more.

 ## Shared data